raspberrypisig/minimal-mistakes/_posts/2017-1-5-linux-terminal-on-windows.md

 [Download here](https://git-scm.com/downloads)

 # Mobaxterm
-Bill S. recommened this program to me for SSH.
+Bill S. recommended this program to me for SSH.
 The more I investigate this program, the more I uncover.
-The number one feature for me is that
-X11 forwrding is enabled automatically by default.
+The number one feature for me is that X11 forwrding is enabled automatically by default.
 This means that I can launch a desktop environment on PC remotely just by typing startx.
+It also comes with a functional Bash shell.
 [Download here](http://mobaxterm.mobatek.net/download-home-edition.html)

 # Bash for Ubuntu for Windows